Optimal control of bit erasure in stochastic random access memory: Circuit model optimization

 To obtain optimal control protocols, we use automatic differentiation for nonequilibrium systems by Engel \textit{et al.} and the Adam optimization algorithm using the JAX library \cite{engel_optimal_2023, kingma_adam_2017, jax2018github, kidger2021on}.
 We define a loss function combining the averaged dissipated heat and error,

 where $\langle \dots \rangle$ denotes an average over independent realizations and $\lambda$ is a scaling factor for relative weights of the error and heat.
 As the error is bounded, we choose $\lambda$ large enough to ensure the minimal error at each control time.
 Details of the optimization may be found in Appendix \ref{opt-details}.
 Briefly, we use a nonlinear ansatz for the time dependences of both the wordline and bitline voltages and ensure that they are cyclical, $V_\mathrm{w}(0)=V_\mathrm{w}(\tau_\mathrm{op})$ and $V_\mathrm{b}(0)=V_\mathrm{b}(\tau_\mathrm{op})$ for operation time $\tau_\mathrm{op}$.
 Further, we restrict $V_\mathrm{w}=[-3V_\mathrm{d}, V_\mathrm{d}]$ and $V_\mathrm{b}=[0, V_\mathrm{d}]$, as values outside this range do not meaningfully change system dynamics and result in numerical instability.
 The coefficients in the control ansatz are initialized randomly and iterated stochastically in the direction of steepest descent.
-Rather than evaluating the loss and its gradient on realizations of the stochastic dynamics, we use a surrogate model based on a mean field approximation to the stochastic dynamics described in Appendix \ref{mean-field-theory}.
+Rather than evaluating the loss and its gradient by propagating the master equation directly or for realizations of the stochastic dynamics, we use a surrogate model based on a mean field approximation to the stochastic dynamics described in Appendix \ref{mean-field-theory}.
+This surrogate model simplifies the gradient calculation greatly, making it comparable to previous continuous space algorithms that use genetic algorithms~\cite{whitelam2024nonequilibrium}.
 As will be illustrated, the deterministic and fully differentiable mean-field dynamics are a very accurate representation of the typical trajectory of the system.
 Errors and mean dissipated heats are evaluated with the optimized protocols using kinetic Monte Carlo simulations.